Peak Performers | Sports | Journal Gazette

 Boys

-JORDAN BECHTOLD, COLUMBIA CITY: 22 points in a 61-45 win over Norwell on Thursday
+JALEN PAUL, CHURUBUSCO: 32 points and 12 assists in a 113-61 win over Hamilton on Friday

-LOGAN KRUSE, DEKALB: 28 points in a 53-51 win over Leo on Thursday
+RICHARD ROBERTSON, NORTHROP: 12 points in a 64-62 win over Carroll on Friday

-JACOB REDDING, CARROLL: 33 points in a 70-69 overtime win over Huntington North on Wednesday
+MALIK WILLIAMS, SNIDER: 19 points in a 64-53 win over Bishop Luers on Friday

 Girls